Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 I look forward to the singing that accompanies the upcoming Christmas season.
 I’m thankful that renditions of The Messiah and other great musical pieces are listened to by unbelievers because the message of the gospel is in those great musical pieces.
 But I also recognize that the unbeliever’s appreciation for Handel’s Messiah, or any other great Christian musical piece, cannot earn them salvation.

-This evening we all look forward to hearing the beautiful music of the Men of A-Chord.
+This evening, we all look forward to hearing the beautiful music of the Men of A-Chord.
 But beyond the beautiful music that we listen to ask yourself, “Is the Word of Christ truly within me?
 Do I open the pages of the Bible regularly and find there the admonition and the teaching of my God?
-Do I know by faith that my salvation is only by God’s grace through faith in His dear Son, Jesus Christ?"
+Do I have, by God’s grace and regenerating Spirit, saving faith in Christ alone for my salvation from sin?
+And is Christ the focus of my life, as I strive to live to the praise of His glorious grace?

 If you have an affirmative answer to those questions, then sing – and listen – with grateful hearts!
 Amen.